 This sort of attack is also known as a brute-force tactic.
 In denial of service attacks, hackers or other malfeasant actors attempt to overload the servers of a particular website, thereby rendering the website in question unable to respond to actual users’ requests.
 If this happened to a banking institution, their customers might not be able to access their financial data.
 This could prevent them from doing anything with their assets held by that particular bank.

 The way to prevent these denial of service strikes is multifaceted and relates to many of the topics discussed here.
-To begin with, a dedicated server, as mentioned previously, is far more robust than a shared one and is therefore more capable of defending against such attacks.
+To begin, a dedicated server is far more robust than a shared one and is therefore more capable of defending against such attacks, as mentioned previously.

 Key #4: Vulnerability Scans

 There are also other sophisticated ways to attempt to stop such strikes in their tracks, as well as other sorts of hacking attempts, including the fourth key to securing a financial website: vulnerability scanning.

 The objective of utilizing a vulnerability scanner is to spot areas or machines on a particular server that might be open to recognized vulnerabilities in a specific network or group of networks.
 Once these potential breach locations are identified, they can be patched by a software engineer to protect against digital break-ins via hacking attempts.
 Ideally, a vulnerability scanning tool should be routinely implemented every ninety days to ensure that a bank’s online platform is secure and airtight.